Anna Machin

-Anna Machin is an evolutionary anthropologist at the Department of Experimental Psychology at Oxford University, England.
+Anna Machin is a British evolutionary anthropologist at the Department of Experimental Psychology at Oxford University, England.
 She is the author of a book on fatherhood, The Life of Dad: The Making of a Modern Father.

 Education and career

-Machin graduated with a B.A. degree in anthropology and English, followed in 1999 by a M.Sc. degree in human evolution and behaviour from University College, London.
+Machin graduated with a B.A. degree in anthropology and English, followed in 1999 by an M.Sc. degree in human evolution and behaviour from University College, London.
 In 2006 she obtained her PhD in archeology from the University of Reading.

+Career and research

-She was a postdoctoral fellow working with Robin Dunbar at Oxford University from 2008 to 2014 after which she became a visiting academic while also pursuing a career as a freelance scientific writer and broadcaster.
+After her PhD, Machin was a postdoctoral fellow working with Robin Dunbar from 2008 to 2014 after which she became a visiting academic while also pursuing a career as a freelance scientific writer and broadcaster.

-Scientific research

 Archeology

 In archeology, Machin has studied and commented on the symmetry, morphology, effectiveness and sex appeal of Acheulean handaxes.

 Attachment and love

 Machin has done research on attachment and love between parents and children, between loving couples and between best friends.